FAQs - Information for Certain Entities in New York

 Can an entity provide services while the application is under review?

 The law allows an entity that existed on June 18, 2010, to continue providing services until the Department makes a decision on the waiver application.
 The Board of Regents has adopted regulations that define the process by which an entity may apply for and receive a waiver (section 59.14 of the Commissioner’s Regulations) and define unprofessional conduct by an entity issued a waiver (section 29.18 of the Regents Rules) to ensure public protection.
 You can access the regulations on this site.

 An entity that wishes to employ individuals who are licensed or authorized to provide professional services must submit the waiver application and all supporting information, as outlined below.
-This includes attestations of moral character from each officer, trustee or director of the entity and, if the entity provides services in more than one site, an application for additional setting(s).
+This includes attestations of moral character from each officer, trustee or director of the entity and, if the entity provides services in more than one site, an application for an additional setting(s).

-Education Law Section 6503-a requires entities to submit an application on or before February 1, 2012.
+Education Law section 6503-a requires entities to submit an application on or before February 1, 2012.
 The Department will complete an initial review and notify the applicant whether additional information is required to complete the evaluation of the application.
-The law requires SED to approve or deny the application within 90 days after determining that the application is complete.
+The law requires the Department to approve or deny the application within 90 days after determining that the application is complete.
 If the application is approved, the Department will issue a waiver to the entity; if the application is denied, the entity must stop providing professional services.